Structural Periodic Vector Autoregressions: Proof of Theorem

 Hence, for further calculations, $\widetilde{\sigma}$ can be used and its deviation form can be expressed by

 Together with \eqref{Deviationform}, the joint deviation form can be represented as

 with

 where $A$ denotes the right-hand side of \eqref{A_representation} and $A_q$ is defined as the same, but with $\sum_{k=1}^{\infty}$ replaced by $\sum_{k=1}^{q}$ for some $q \in \mathbb{N}$.
-For proving the Central Limit Theorem of the joint deviation form, we make use of Proposition 6.3.9 in \cite{brockwell1991time} and it suffices to show
+Note again that, in this short-hand notation, $R^{\beta}$ contains sums over $k$ that are also applied to the factor $\frac{1}{\sqrt{N}}\sum_{n=0}^{N-1}(\cdots)$.
+For proving the Central Limit Theorem of the joint deviation form, we make use of Proposition 6.3.9 in Brockwell \& Davies (1991) and it suffices to show

-\begin{itemize} \item[(a)] $A_q \overset{d}{\to} \mathcal{N}(0, V_q)$ as $N \to \infty$ \item[(b)] $V_q \to V$ as $q \to \infty$ \item[(c)] $\forall \delta > 0: \; \; \underset{q \to \infty}{\lim} \underset{N \to \infty}{\limsup} P( |A - A_q|_1 > \delta) = 0 $ \end{itemize} In order to prove (a), setting $\widetilde{m} = \frac{m(m+1)}{2}$, we bring $A_q$ to the following form
+\begin{itemize} \item[(a)] $A_q \overset{d}{\to} \mathcal{N}(0, V_q)$ as $N \to \infty$, \item[(b)] $V_q \to V$ as $q \to \infty$, \item[(c)] $\forall \delta > 0: \; \; \underset{q \to \infty}{\lim} \underset{N \to \infty}{\limsup} P( |A - A_q|_1 > \delta) = 0 $. \end{itemize} In order to prove (a), setting $\widetilde{m} = \frac{m(m+1)}{2}$, we bring $A_q$ to the following form

 where

 and